This site requires a more recent version of Adobe Flash Player to function properly.

 Crude Oil and Natural Gas Liquid (NGL) Production

-- Average Crude Oil and NGL Sales Price: The average liquid sales price increased from $48.23 in 2005 to $90.96 in 2008, before declining to $57.56 in 2009 during the economic downturn.
-The global economy recovered in 2010 pushing prices to $73.80 for the year.
-Prices continued to rise in 2011 as well, increasing to $102 per barrel.
-However, since 2011, oil prices have remained relatively flat around $100 per barrel with the increase in supply from unconventional sources in North America.
-In 2013, Exxon's subsidiaries sold crude oil and natural gas liquids at an average price of $97.50 per barrel.
+- Average Crude Oil and NGL Sales Price: The average liquid sales price increased from $48.23 in 2005 to $90.96 in 2008, before declining to $57.86 in 2009 during the economic downturn.
+The global economy recovered in 2010 pushing prices to $74.04 for the year.
+Prices continued to rise in 2011 as well, increasing to $100.79 per barrel.
+However, since 2011, oil prices remained relatively flat around a $100 per barrel mark, until 2014.
+In 2014, the oil markets became oversupplied because of the rapid increase in production from tight oil reserves in the U.S., and prices crashed during the second half of the year.
+Consequently, Exxon's Average Crude Oil and NGLs Sales Price declined to almost $87 per barrel in 2014.
 We currently estimate that the recent decline in oil prices could sustain for a longer period of time amid slower demand growth and the diminishing price-controlling power of the OPEC (Organization of Petroleum Exporting Countries).
-According to our estimates, annual average crude oil prices (Brent) could bottom out around $80-85 per barrel by 2017 and rise back to $100 per barrel by 2020.
-However, if a faster than expected increase in the demand for crude oil from developing countries, and a sharper than expected cut in non-OPEC supply growth leads to a quicker bottoming out process, and crude oil prices reach $130/barrel by 2020, there could be a 10% upside to our current price estimate for Exxon Mobil.
+According to our estimates, Exxon's Average Crude Oil & NGLs Sales Price could bottom out around $46 per barrel by the end of this year and then gradually rise to $72 per barrel by 2022.
+However, if a faster than expected increase in the demand for crude oil from developing countries, and a sharper than expected cut in non-OPEC supply growth leads to a quicker bottoming out process, and Exxon's realizations reach $120/barrel by 2022, there could be a 10% upside to our current price estimate for Exxon Mobil.

 - Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006, before declining to 1.76 million barrels per day in 2010.
-In 2013, the figure declined to 1.48 million barrels per day.
-With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach around 1.65 million barrels per day by 2017 and then remain relatively stable around that level beyond that.
-However, if production of liquids remains at 2010 levels for the Trefis forecast period, there could be a 5% downside to our current price estimate for Exxon Mobil.
+In 2014, the figure declined to 1.50 million barrels per day.
+With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach around 1.74 million barrels per day by the end of our forecast period.
+However, if the production of liquids falls below 2014 levels for the Trefis forecast period, there could be a 5% downside to our current price estimate for Exxon Mobil.

 For additional details, select a driver above or select a division from the interactive Trefis split for Exxon Mobil at the top of the page.

-The firm generates the majority of its income from liquid and natural gas sales with earnings of $32.5 billion in 2013.
+The firm generates the majority of its income from liquid and natural gas sales, with earnings of $32.5 billion in 2014.
 The geographical diversity of Exxon Mobil's exploration and production (E&P) activities make it less vulnerable to the regional production uncertainties that plague the industry.
-The company is also an international leader in the downstream refining industry with over 5,000 owned/leased retail stations and over 5.2 million barrels per day of refining capacity at the end of 2013.
+The company is also an international leader in the downstream refining industry with over 5,000 owned/leased retail stations and over 5.2 million barrels per day of refining capacity at the end of 2014.

 Crude Oil and Natural Gas Liquids (NGL) production is the most valuable division for the firm for the following reasons: